ciena/ciena.saos10/docs/ciena.saos10.saos10_classifiers_module.rst

 Synopsis
 --------
-- This module provides declarative management of a classifier on Ciena SAOS 10 devices.
+- List of classifier templates.
+Classifiers can be referenced by various entities (flow-point/access-flow/qos-flow etc.), to define their incoming classification.